AliSaker1999/AliSakr/README.md

 ## 🙋 About the Developer

 This project was built as part of a technical assessment.
-While the core functionality is complete, some frontend features are pending due to time limitations.
+It includes all core features like authentication, role-based access, and CRUD operations.
+The frontend and backend are fully integrated and tested.

 Feel free to test the backend functionality via Swagger.
 If you'd like to see more or request access, please contact me.